microsoft/fluentui/packages/react-utilities/etc/react-utilities.api.md

     [As in AlternateAs]: {
         as: As;
     } & WithSlotRenderFunction<IntrisicElementProps<As>>;
-}[AlternateAs] | null : 'Error: First parameter to Slot must not be not a union of types.
+}[AlternateAs] : 'Error: First parameter to Slot must not be not a union of types.
 See documentation of Slot type.';

 // @public
 export type SlotPropsRecord = Record<string, UnknownSlotProps | SlotShorthandValue | null | undefined>;